YiqiJ/yiqij.github.io/_pages/about.md

 - Our paper **ActSort: An active-learning accelerated cell sorting algorithm for large-scale calcium imaging datasets** is accepted by NeurIPS 2024.

 ## Beyond Research
 I have been practicing badminton since the age of 7.
-I am a **National First-Class Athlete** (China) and held the title of **Beijing Provincial Champion** in both Women's Singles and Doubles.
-During my undergraduate studies, I played as WD1 for the Cornell Badminton Club, winning the **National Collegiate Division 1A Championship**.
+I am a National First-Class Athlete (国家一级运动员) and held the title of Beijing Provincial Champion in both Women's Singles and Doubles.
+During my undergraduate studies, I played as WD1 for the Cornell Badminton Club, winning the USA National Collegiate Division 1A Championship.

 I am also a classically trained musician.
-As a **principal clarinetist**, I have performed at the **National Centre for the Performing Arts** (Beijing) and the **Lincoln Center** (New York).
+As a principal clarinetist, I have performed at the National Centre for the Performing Arts** (Beijing) and the Lincoln Center (New York).